US man shot by his own dog

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 WASHINGTON: A 51-year-old man from Iowa was shot by his own dog while playing with the pet in his home, local media reported Friday.
 Richard Remme of Fort Dodge was encouraging his dog Balew, a cross between a pit bull and a labrador, to jump on his lap as he lay on his sofa when the dog apparently flicked the safety catch off the 9mm pistol he was carrying in his belt.
-“I was lying on the couch, and we were horsing around, me and the dog.
-And I was tossing him off my lap, and he was jumping back on my lap,” he told The Messenger newspaper after being discharged from hospital.
-“Apparently he bumped the safety one time, and when he bounded back over one of his toes went right down into the trigger guard,” the injured dog owner said.
-“It has a trigger safety as well as a thumb safety, and he managed to hit both of them, and it discharged and went into my leg, did no major damage to anything.”
+"I was lying on the couch, and we were horsing around, me and the dog.
+And I was tossing him off my lap, and he was jumping back on my lap," he told media after being discharged from hospital.

 WASHINGTON: A 51-year-old man from Iowa was shot by his own dog while playing with the pet in his home, local media reported Friday.
 Richard Remme of Fort Dodge was encouraging his dog Balew, a cross between a pit bull and a labrador, to jump on his lap as he lay on his sofa when the dog apparently flicked the safety catch off the 9mm pistol he was carrying in his belt.
-“I was lying on the couch, and we were horsing around, me and the dog.
-And I was tossing him off my lap, and he was jumping back on my lap,” he told The Messenger newspaper after being discharged from hospital.
-“Apparently he bumped the safety one time, and when he bounded back over one of his toes went right down into the trigger guard,” the injured dog owner said.
-“It has a trigger safety as well as a thumb safety, and he managed to hit both of them, and it discharged and went into my leg, did no major damage to anything.”
+"I was lying on the couch, and we were horsing around, me and the dog.
+And I was tossing him off my lap, and he was jumping back on my lap," he told media after being discharged from hospital.

 Comments